lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ```
 [1] 0.8723404
 ```
-let's us know that 87% of the reliable variance in the overall course evaluation score is attributable to the general factor
+A quick calculation with omega h (.82) and omega total (.94) lets us know that 87% of the reliable variance in the overall course evaluation score is attributable to the general factor.

 ### Calculate total and subscale scores.